-- For lowest fuel consumption, activate drive mode ECO.
+- For lowest energy consumption, activate the Pure drive mode.

 - Drive at a steady speed and keep a good distance to other vehicles and objects to minimise braking.

-- High speed results in increased fuel consumption - the wind resistance increases with speed.
+- High speed results in increased energy consumption - the wind resistance increases with speed.

 - Drive with the correct air pressure in the tyres and check this regularly - select ECO tyre pressure for best results.

 - Choice of tyres can affect fuel consumption - seek advice on suitable tyres from a dealer.

 - Remove unnecessary items from the car - the greater the load the higher the consumption.

 - A roof load and ski box increase air resistance, leading to higher consumption - remove the load carriers when not in use.

 - Avoid driving with open windows.

 - Do not hold the car stationary on a hill with the accelerator pedal.
 Use the foot brake instead.